lmb/vimto/README.md

 vimto -kernel /path/to/vmlinuz -- go test .
 ```

+The tests are executed inside an ephemeral VM, with an [execution environment](docs/environment.md) which mimics the host.

 It's possible to obtain the kernel from a container image (requires Docker).

 ```shell